EricPerbos/Markdown-Syntax/README.md

 # Markdown-Syntax
-This is a rendered Markdown from the code at https://daringfireball.net/projects/markdown/syntax
+This is a raw rendered Markdown from the code at https://daringfireball.net/projects/markdown/syntax
 Make sure you have that page opened in separate window to see the code in action here.